Ex-HR sales agent jailed for cheating company of over S$30,000

 SINGAPORE: A former human resources sales agent who cheated a client into paying him S$31,020 (US$22,850) to hire workers was jailed for one year and two weeks on Monday (Dec 30).

 Lim Yi Xiang, 29, pleaded guilty to two charges of cheating and one charge of absconding.
-He had skipped bail while under investigation for the cheating offences.
+He had skipped bail while under investigation for his cheating offences.

 Two other cheating charges were considered for sentencing.